DarkAssassin23/IP_Validation/README.md

 Utilizing ip_Validation.py
 ----------------------------

+Run this program by:
+''' bash
+python ip_Validation.py
+'''
-Run this program by: python ip_Validation.py (if python version 3 is not your default version of then use python3 ip_Validation.py)
+if python version 3 is not your default version of then use
+'''bash
+python3 ip_Validation.py
+'''

 Once launched, the program will ask you for an ip address and network If your ip address is invalid, it will tell you and keep prompting you